General accounting

 Let's consider a long historical perspective:

-In the millenniums before -8000, the Earth warmed up.
-It is was the end of the last ice age.
+In the millennia before -8000, the Earth warmed up.
+It was the end of the last ice age.
 In parts of the Middle East and several other areas of the world, human beings changed their way of life.
 Instead of being wanderers hunting and gathering their food, they settled down, founded villages, and began to produce their food: growing crops and raising cattle.

 This is also the beginning of a more sophisticated social organisation, of more elaborate exchanges, of codes, etc.